-No. Library staff are sheltering in place or are assigned essential disaster-service responsibilities at this time.
-The Books by Mail service is on hiatus until sheltering in place becomes unnecessary.
+No. Library staff are sheltering at home or are assigned essential disaster-service responsibilities at this time.
+The Books by Mail service is on hiatus until sheltering at home becomes unnecessary.

 My library card is about to expire.
 How can I renew it?

 Any library card with an expiration date of January 1, 2019 through June 1, 2020 will now expire on October 1, 2020.

 I have a question about my account or how to use the online resources.
 Is there anyone who can help me?